Affordable /Fair Housing: Dormaim Green, Chair

 The responsibility of the committee is to review Mid-Shore Board of REALTOR bylaws and make sure that all National Association of REALTOR bylaw changes are added.
 Meets as needed to review the association bylaws.

-Clean Water Committee: Janet Larson, Chair
+Clean Water Committee: Judy Germain, Chair

 Provide easily accessible fact-based information to our REALTOR membership enabling them to educate and better guide their clients through the purchase, sale and enjoyment of their properties in a way which positively contributes to water quality across the Mid-Shore.
 Gather this information from contractors and organizations versed in the field; organize and present to our membership.
 Promote clean water advocacy efforts by communicating through a variety of forums and supporting other groups with similar goals.
 Meets 3 to 4 times a year or an needed.